steward/steward/README.md

 #### Why I'm here

-To raise money for ongoing projects.
+To generate income for software as a service.
 To learn from my betters.
 To leave a my work for others to continue when I am gone.
 Yes, I am old.

 #### Coding philosophy